akashd6898/rfidambulance/README.md

 # rfidambulance
- program of project RFID on signal control with ambulance
+ program of project regarding RFID on signal control on detection ambulance and management of detected ambulance